-Knowing what equipment is right for you can be a minefield, and with innovations and more choice across product ranges every year, it's indeed not becoming any easier.
-Whilst it's true to say that with experience comes an understanding of the kit you need, we still need to consider the basics when selecting our kit, even if we want the one with a cool design or pretty colours.
+Knowing what equipment is right for you can be a minefield, and with innovations and more choices across product ranges every year, it's indeed not becoming any easier.
+Whilst it's true to say that with experience comes an understanding of the kit you need, we still need to consider the basics when selecting our kit, even if we want the one with the coolest design or pretty colours.

 This blog aims to give you the basics of kit selection and setup with a nod towards the Head of the Dart challenge and covering longer distances and flatwater paddling.

 When it comes to a particular kit setup, there are so many options, even with a basic beginner package at the market's budget end.
 Whilst your equipment may come as a complete setup, you can modify or change most items to suit you better.
 This could be an entirely new paddle, adding tie-down points to your board, or changing the leash and fin to suit you and your paddling environment better.
 Its therefore worth experimenting with different products to see what suits you best, even if you borrow a paddle from a friend or visit your local demo centre to try out something different, Demo centres and experienced paddlers can give you their first-hand experience of what works and what might suit you best so don't be afraid to ask them.

 By far, your most important piece of kit to invest in and get right is your paddle.
 It connects you to the water and is how you transfer your energy into paddling motion.
 A good paddle will stay with you for several years, helping you progress and take on new challenges.

 When you are thinking of a new paddle, be sure you try it through a demo centre.
 That way, you can try different shapes, sizes, and lengths so you can be sure it suits your paddling and, most importantly, avoid getting injured.